Cantera/cantera-website/posts/GSoC_2019_Third_Blog.md

 ## Next Step

-I am working toward catching logging message to make the error understandable and making the error page looks nicer.
-Also, I will improve editing function (adding download function in editor page, and change highlight settings of ace editor)  After that, I will test different defective mechanism files and providing fix suggestions.
+I am working toward catching logging messages to make the error understandable and making the error page looks nicer.
+Also, I will improve editing function (adding download function in editor page, and change highlight settings of ace editor).
+After that, I will test different defective mechanism files and providing fix suggestions.